 - Run your tests on several browsers and operating systems.

 - In the What to run on section, select the Override default configurations checkbox to manually set which Browsers, Operating Systems, and resolutions to run your tests on.
-Choose from your list of configurations or set a new one.
+Choose from your list of configurations or create a new one.
 See Configurations Library for more information.
 This will override the default configurations of the tests.
 Selecting multiple configurations will result in multiple executions, respectively.

 - In the What to run on section, select the Override Base URL checkbox to set the start URL of your web app (e.g. production or staging environment).
 For more information, see Base URL.

 In order to execute a test plan, you'll need to specify the plan name in your CLI command like this: